amkim3/f22proj/Assignment.md

 #define QUEUE_NUMBER 12 //day of birth
 ```

 - Place files in the directory structure below (matches sample github).
-Turn in a zip or tar file named files.tar, files.tar.gz or files.zip that contains only the edu/cs300 directory.
-All other files are in the root.
+Use `make archive` to create the file to turn in.
+Turn the created file files.tar.gz.
 The project will be tested via a script.
-Not following this format breaks the script and will cause your project test to fail.
+Not using the make archive breaks the script and will cause your project test to fail.

 ![](/images/project_folder.png)